yellowmessenger/documentation/docs/platform_concepts/studio/steps/prompts-and-messages.md

 ### Use case specific
 #### Name, Email , Phone :
-Name, Email, Phone prompts are used for asking for respective details.
+Name, Email, Phone prompts are used for asking for respective details .
 They already have a Name/Email/Phone validator attached to them for validating user input and a 'validation failure message' shown when user input is not validated.

 ![](https://i.imgur.com/oQ1IV5r.png)